claudiofahey/hsk-docs/ibm/hsk.rst

 #.
 Install Ambari Server.

 #.
-Use Ambari Manager to deploy HDP to the virtual machines.
+Use Ambari Manager to deploy BI to the virtual machines.

 #.
 Perform key functional tests.